Tsuruoka: Climate

 Tsuruoka has a Humid continental climate (Köppen climate classification Cfa) with large seasonal temperature differences, with warm to hot (and often humid) summers and cold (sometimes severely cold) winters.
 Precipitation is significant throughout the year but is heaviest from August to October.
 The average annual temperature in Tsuruoka is 12.9 C. The average annual rainfall is 2191.4 mm with December as the wettest month.
 The temperatures are highest on average in August, at around 25.3 C, and lowest in January, at around 1.7 C. The region is known for its heavy snowfalls during the winter, and people living in Sekigawa and Atsumi's neighborhoods can expect up to 2 meters of snow which after removal creates very particular snow walls standing high along the road.
 The first snows usually come in late November but the real peak is generally around January.
 The red leaves appear generally at the end of October and end in mid-November.

 Demographics

 Per Japanese census data, the population of Tsuruoka has declined in recent decades.

 History

-The area of present-day Tsuruoka was part of ancient Dewa Province, and was under the control of the Shōnai Domain under the Tokugawa shogunate in the Edo period.
+The area of present-day Tsuruoka was part of ancient Dewa Province.
+In the Edo period, it served as the capital of the Shōnai Domain.
 It was a minor port for the kitamaebune coastal trade.

 After the start of the Meiji period, the area organized as Tsuruoka Town under Nishitagawa District, Yamagata Prefecture in 1878.
 It was elevated to city status on October 1, 1924, becoming Japan's 100th city.
 In 1955, the city expanded by annexing the town of Kamo and nine neighboring villages.
 The town of Oyama was annexed by Tsuruoka in 1963.

 On October 1, 2005, the towns of Fujishima, Haguro and Kushibiki, and the village of Asahi (all from Higashitagawa District), and the town of Atsumi (from Nishitagawa District) were merged into Tsuruoka.